freeCodeCamp/freeCodeCamp/guide/english/cplusplus/clean-code-guidelines/index.md

 * #### Use const, pass by value/reference when suitable.
 This will help with saving memory.

+* #### Use proper indentations, so that it is easy to read and debug the code, for you, as well as for others.

 * #### Write const in caps, datatypes starting with T and variables in lower case.

 ```cpp
 const int MAX= 100;             //Constant